Skip to Content

 How To Get Perfect Caramelized Roasted Butternut Squash And Sweet Potatoes.

-Extra Tip: Perfectly Roasted Veggies
+How to Achieve Perfectly Caramelized Roasted Veggies

 When baking the butternut squash and sweet potato cubes take into account their size: if they’re about 1 inch in size, you need to bake them 25 minutes at 400 F. Larger cubes, about 35-40 minutes.
 Bake until they’re tender and lightly caramelized.